The Best Outdoor Restaurants in London | 70 Al Fresco Terraces To Explore

 Details: Rochelle School, Arnold Circus, E2 7ES | Book here

 Dishoom Shoreditch | Shoreditch

 Dishoom’s eclectic verandah is home to a jumble of vintage furniture, salvaged architecture and familiar-feeling bric-a-brac – as well as, crucially, a retractable roof.
 (Dishoom King’s Cross has a pretty great outdoor terrace too).

 Details: 7 Boundary Street, E2 7JE | Book a table (terrace walk-in only)

 The Culpeper | Spitalfields

-Some of the finest al fresco seating London can offer, The Culpeper’s roof spot has its own bar serving signature cocktails, a garden supplying herbal tinctures for said cocktails, a bespoke grill from the London Log Company, a view of the City’s towering skyline, AND, an intimate, 12 – 14 seater glass Greenhouse.
+Some of the finest outdoor seating London can offer, The Culpeper’s rooftop has its own bar serving signature cocktails, a garden supplying herbal tinctures for said cocktails, a bespoke grill from the London Log Company, a view of the City’s towering skyline, AND, an intimate, 12 – 14 seater glass Greenhouse.
 Just in case.

 The River Cafe | Hammersmith